safeer-in/more_less/README.md

-JQUERY PLUGIN TO SHORTEN TEXT - MORE LESS PLUGIN
+Jquery Plugin To Shorten Text - MORE LESS Plugin
 ------------------------------------------------

 My small attempt to contribute a text shortening plugin to opensource users.